-This soil has medium potential for production of crops, but it is limited for this use by surface crusting and rapid loss of soil moisture during the summer.
-The major crops are grain sorghum, cotton, and small grain for winter grazing.
-The major objectives of management are controlling erosion, maintaining fertility, and improving tilth.
-Growing crops that produce large amounts of residue or growing deep-rooted legumes help to control erosion and maintain tilth.
-This soil has medium potential for pasture.
-It is well suited to coastal bermudagrass, King Ranch bluestem, and weeping lovegrass.
-Needed pasture management includes fertilization, weed control, and controlled grazing.
-This soil has medium potential for range.
-The climax plant community is a mixture of tall and mid grasses and
+This soil has medium potential for production of crops, but it is limited by low natural fertility and rapid loss of soil moisture during the summer.
+The major crops are small grain for winter grazing and grain sorghum.
+The major objectives in management are controlling erosion, maintaining fertility, and improving tilth.
+Terracing and growing high-residue crops and deep-rooted legumes help control erosion and maintain tilth.

+This soil has high potential for pasture.
+It is well suited to coastal bermudagrass, common bermudagrass, and weeping lovegrass.
+Proper pasture management includes fertilization, weed control, and controlled grazing.

+This soil has high potential for range.
+The climax plant community is a mixture of tall and mid grasses and an overstory of a few live oak, elm, and hackberry trees along streams and in occasional motts.